Task, project & quality management

 Icons in the AyMINE system

 The icon is an image that belongs to each object and function.
 Icons are on buttons and window headers and are the visual language of the entire system, making it easy for you to read quickly.
-You can quickly tell by them where you are and what the operation will do.
+In every situation, icons give you intuitive navigation what you are working with.

-The system uses icons to simplify your navigation.
 Icons are often paired in the same picture, just like a noun and a verb in a sentence.
 For example, the icon is a conjunction of task-new and indicates that you are using the function to create a new task.
 In general, verb icons are in circles in the lower right of the image, while the object is in the upper left.
+(The icon logic is completely managed by the application and so the icon language is not visible in documentation outside the system.)

-Note: If you don't see icons for some objects, they are module objects that you don't have available.
+Note: If you don't see icons for some objects, you have no rights for them.

 The most commonly used icons are: